 Fix-and-flips are usually budgeted in terms of rehab and maintenance costs, and many investors fail to consider the lengthy list of fees associated with this type of purchase.

 - Property taxes

 - Dumpster costs

 - Selling fees

 … the list goes on and on.
-Fix-and-flips can be lucrative money-makers or

-    they can be down-right money pits.
-Depending on what hidden costs you

-    uncover, you might have to reevaluate that budget to stay in the green.

-    Plus, you may need to get creative with your capital resource; for some, it

-    might mean hitting up a local financer.
-Those on the California coast might

-    have to approach Santa Barbara hard money lenders, while a real estate

-    entrepreneur in New York may need to look for assistance from an angel

-    investor.
+Fix-and-flips can be lucrative money-makers or they can be down-right money pits.
+Depending on what hidden costs you uncover, you might have to reevaluate that budget to stay in the green.
+Plus, you may need to get creative with your capital resource; for some, it might mean hitting up a local financer.
+Those on the California coast might have to approach Santa Barbara hard money lenders, or in Illinois, a mortgage company in Chicago, while a real estate entrepreneur in New York may need to look for assistance from an angel investor.

-    Remember: No granite countertop is worth more than your investment’s

-    security, so always prioritize safety over aesthetics.
-If you feel confident

-    about the unforeseen obstacles you might face, go forth and house flip!
+Remember: No granite countertop is worth more than your investment’s security, so always prioritize safety over aesthetics.
+If you feel confident about the unforeseen obstacles you might face, go forth and house flip!